No Gear, No Problem: 4 Rental Services That Make Camping Easy

-Whether you’re not ready to invest in a garage full of gear or simply don’t have room to store it all, these companies will equip you with top-of-the-line tents, sleeping bags, stoves, and more.
+Whether you’re not ready to invest in a garage full of gear or simply don’t have room to store it all, these rental companies will equip you with top-of-the-line tents, sleeping bags, stoves, and more.

-Each of these outfitters swaps out gear on a regular basis to keep the selection up to date, which makes rentals a great way to test gear before investing in your own.
+Enter camping gear rentals: While some will let you rent one or two items missing from your packing checklist, others will bundle everything you need for a camping trip into a campground-ready box, then deliver it to your doorstep or your destination (including hotels or Airbnbs).
+Each of these outfitters swaps out gear on a regular basis to keep the selection up to date, which makes rentals a great way to test the latest camping gear before investing in your own.
 While all equipment gets a thorough cleaning between each trip, sleeping bags and sleeping pads get special attention: Those are whisked to a professional cleaner or treated with an anti-microbial spray before heading back into the field.

-Fully equipped camping setups with premium gear, plus a free campsite concierge service
+- What: Fully equipped camping setups with premium gear, plus a free campsite concierge service

-What it costs: One-person pods start at $69 for one day with nationwide round-trip FedEx shipping for a flat rate of $50.
+Pods start at $149 for one person and $199 for two people for a one- to three-day trip.
+Shipping is included for orders $349 and over.
+Otherwise, nationwide round-trip FedEx shipping is a flat rate of $50.
 Pods arrive the day before your start date; if you choose a one-day rental, you’ll have until 6 p.m. the day after your departure date to get your gear in the mail using a return shipping label.

 If you already own some gear, Outdoors Geek is also a good place to rent extras—its comprehensive gear collection dwarfs that of other outlets and features big-name brands such as Marmot, the North Face, MSR, and Big Agnes.